toeverything/AFFiNE/README.md

 ## Create your story

 We want your data always to be yours, and we don't want to make any sacrifice to your accessibility.
 Your data is always local-stored first, yet we support real-time collaboration on a peer-to-peer basis.
 We don't think "privacy-first" is a good excuse for not supporting modern web features.
 Collaboration isn't only necessary for teams -- you may take and insert pics on your phone, then edit them on your desktop, and share them with your collaborators.
-Affine is fully built with web technologies so that consistency and accessibility are always guaranteed on Mac, Windows and Linux.
+Affine is fully built with web technologies so that consistency and accessibility are always guaranteed on Mac, Windows, and Linux.
 The local file system support will be available when version 0.0.1beta is released.

 # Documentation